Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Requires the Center of Excellence within the Department of Public Safety to conduct a study identifying ways to integrate UAS within local and state government functions including firefighting, search and rescue, accident reconstruction, crime scene documentation, emergency management, and emergencies involving significant property loss, injury, or death.
-Creates a pilot program requiring deployment of at least one UAS operator team to a fire-hazard region of the state for training and operational use.
+Requires the Center of Excellence within the Department of Public Safety to perform a study identifying ways to integrate UAS within local and state government functions relating to firefighting, search and rescue, accident reconstruction, crime scene documentation, emergency management, and emergencies involving significant property loss, injury, or death.
+Creates a pilot program requiring deployment of at least one team of UAS operators to a fire-hazard region.

 View source